 Bin Laden's statement about the strong horse over the weak horse.

-Once you've allowed yourself to be uh subordinated to their desires, you're no longer strong, you're no longer worthy as a friend or an adversary.
+Once you've allowed yourself to be subordinated to their desires, you're no longer strong.

-So wringing our hands as Senator Durbin and Senator Levin do over the way we're treating prisoners is only making them laugh at us and think they have a better shot at us.
+So wringing our hands, as Senator Durbin and Senator Levin do, over the way we're treating prisoners is only making them laugh at us and think they have a better shot at us.

-So, I mean, that's so long ago.
+So, I mean, that's so long ago we can't apologize for it.

-We simply need to move on and get rid of them as fast as we can, and convert the ones that we can by changing these centers of gravity around the world.
+We simply need to move on and get rid of them as fast as we can and convert the ones that we can by changing these centers of gravity around the world.

-In fact, there's a political party in this country that's doing its best to convince as many Americans as possible that there's no real war on terror anyway, that 9-11 happened in a vacuum, it may not have even happened at all for all intents and purposes, and that we're causing everything it else that happened since.
+In fact, there's a political party in this country that's doing its best to convince as many Americans as possible that there's no real war on terror anyway, that 9-11 happened in a vacuum.

 Yes, George Bush caused all this.